 Have you got the qualifications, competency, skills and experience which are necessary for the office or position or work for which you are employed / engaged?
-YES NO Are you able by reason of health (after reasonable adjustments are made) of properly performing tasks which are intrinsic to the office or position or work for which you are employed / engaged?
+YES □ NO Are you able by reason of health (after reasonable adjustments are made) of properly performing tasks which are intrinsic to the office or position or work for which you are employed / engaged?
 YES NO Have you been responsible for, been privy to, contributed to or facilitated any serious misconduct or mismanagement (whether lawful or not) in the course of carrying on a regulated activity or providing a service elsewhere, which if provided in England would be a regulated activity?
-YES NO Have you been the subject of any of the following: Undischarged bankruptcy or a being a person whose estate has had sequestration awarded in respect of it and who has not been discharged.
+YES NO Undischarged bankruptcy or a being a person whose estate has had sequestration awarded in respect of it and who has not been discharged.
 Subject of a bankruptcy restrictions order or an interim bankruptcy restrictions order to like effect made in Scotland or Northern Ireland or elsewhere in the world.
-YES NO A moratorium period under a debt relief order applied under Part VIIA (debt relief orders) of the Insolvency Act 1986.
+A moratorium period under a debt relief order applied under Part VIIA (debt relief orders) of the Insolvency Act 1986.
 A composition or arrangement with, or granted a trust deed for, creditors and not been discharged in respect of it.
 Included in the children's barred list or the adults' barred list maintained under section 2 of the Safeguarding Vulnerable Groups Act 2006, or in any corresponding list maintained under an equivalent enactment in force in Scotland or Northern Ireland or elsewhere in the world.
 Prohibited from holding the relevant office or position, or in the case of an individual from carrying on the regulated activity, by or under any enactment (for example, under Companies or Charities legislation).
-Have you been convicted in the United Kingdom of any offence or been convicted elsewhere of any offence which, if committed in any part of the United Kingdom, would constitute an offence?
-YES NO Have you been erased, removed or struck-off a register of professionals maintained by a regulator of health care or social work professionals?
-YES NO Have you ever been found not to be a fit and proper person for the purposes of Regulation 5, of the Health and Social Care Act 2008 (Regulated Activities) Regulations, namely the requirements to: YES NO Be of good character Have the qualifications, skills and experience necessary for the relevant position Be capable of undertaking the relevant position, after any reasonable adjustments under the Equality Act 2010 Not have been responsible for any misconduct or mismanagement in the course of any employment with a CQC registered provider Not be prohibited from holding the relevant position under any other law e.g. Under the Companies Act or the Charities Act I hereby agree that the above is accurate.
-Name: Position: Signed: Date:
+YES NO

-Author : Adewale Kadiri, Head of Corporate Governance Date: 24 June 2022 Document Approved by: Adewale Kadiri, Head of Corporate Governance Version: 1.0 Agenda Item: 11 Page 13 of 14
+Author: Roxy Milbourne, Deputy Head of Corporate Governance Date: 25 August 2023 Document Approved by: Roxy Milbourne, Deputy Head of Corporate Governance Version: 1.0 Agenda Item: 23 Page 14 of 15